KarthikRaju14/Orange_HRM-3.0-Automated-Testing-Scenarios/README.md

 📋Note: The program can be customized by modifying the username, password, and url variables to test different login scenarios.
-Happy testing! 🧪🔍🍊
+Happy testing!🙌 🧪🔍🍊